kiste1995/Manual_Model_C/docs/source/operate/autorun/Normal User manual/User manual2.rst

             <li>If something goes wrong while the station is charging, press the e-stop button to slowly pull the robot back and then turn off the power.</li>
         </ul>
     </div>

-- If the robot runs out of the designated route or place, turn off the robot, move it to the starting position, and then turn on the power.

-- If the robot is stationary for a long time, run a few laps around the robot.
-If it still remains stationary, power off the robot, move it to the starting position, and power it on.

-- If something goes wrong while the station is charging, press the e-stop button to slowly pull the robot back and then turn off the power.